 The key facts about regulatory reforms in Chinese pharma.
 Prepared in association with Fangda Partners, one of China’s most prestigious and well-regarded law firms.
-This is an extract from The Pharma Legal Handbook: China, which can be purchased here for USD 99.
+This is an extract from The Pharma Legal Handbook: China, which can be purchased here for GBP 99.

 1. Are there proposals for reform or significant change to the healthcare system?